brendanmatkin/TCT/README.md

 * Some buttons (not sure what is needed from this yet!)

 ## OSC Message Structure
-See NetworkingInformation.xls for working details (not hosted on this repo - sensitive information).
+See NetworkingInformation.xls for working details (not hosted on this repo - sorta sensitive information).

 |Sorting Header|Device Name|Component Level|Type Tags|Arguments|
 |---           |---        |---|---|---|